SrBrahma/RPi-12864-LCD-ST7920-lib/README.md

 The library is working, most is in english, and almost everything you can understand.

 The first part of the code, as the original code, is a demonstration of its working.
-Then, are the functions you can use.
+Then are the functions you can use.

 There is also a python3 version of the library that I ported, but as I tested in August of 2017, it was something like 25~30% slower than the python2 version.
 This surely doesn't apply anymore (2020+).